- James Gangler

 Why Were They Banned?

 It’s important to know that binary triggers are federally legal and are allowed in most US States.
 Listed above are states where they are prohibited to some degree at the time this article was published.
 Some states enacted the ban of devices like binary triggers after a gunman used multiple AR-15 rifles outfitted with bump stocks and upgraded triggers to commit a horrific mass shooting in Las Vegas in 2017.
-That event triggered a gun control plan targeting “assault weapons, high-capacity magazines, and ghost guns”.
+Aaron Smith, writer for Forbes, cites the event as one that triggered “an aggressive gun control plan that targets assault weapons, high-capacity magazines and ghost guns”.
 [1]

 FAQs